• Skip to primary navigation

 To be clear, I still don’t track every minute of every day.
 Even if I were to find it useful (which I don’t), I couldn’t possibly be expected to remember to do it.
 Moreover, I’m pretty efficient and have finally figured out how not to get distracted by shiny things like Facebook and Twitter.

 But I do track how much time I spend on each individual project and assignment.
-And in some instances, it’s been a real eye-opener.
+And sometimes, it’s been a real eye-opener.

 So, for those of you like me who remain unconvinced of the merits of tracking your time, I offer the following benefits.